bmaupin/civ-be-linux-fixes/README.md

 #### Explanation

-The CivBE binary requires the shared library libtbb.so.2 (Intel's Threading Building Blocks, now [oneTBB](https://github.com/oneapi-src/oneTBB)).
-If this isn't installed on the system then Steam seems to automatically use the library from Steam Linux Runtime 1.0 (scout).
-However, if this libary is installed on the system, the game will use the system library instead.
-Unfortunately it seems the version of the library included with modern Linux distributions isn't backwards compatible.
+The CivBE binary requires the shared library libtbb.so.2 ([Threading Building Blocks](https://github.com/oneapi-src/oneTBB)).
+Steam seems to automatically use the library from Steam Linux Runtime but if it's installed on the system Steam will use that instead, and the system library seems to cause the crash.

-The fix copies the library from the Steam Linux Runtime to the game directory so it will always use that version even if a different version is installed on the system.
+This copies the library from the Steam Linux Runtime to the game directory which ensures it's always used.

 ## Game crashes before it starts when using mods